johnhw/cardputer_drums/readme.md

 * `fn+[` decrease volume
 * `fn+]` increase volume

-* `Button A` enter instant preview mode -- press a key to hear the sample preview. `Button A` switches back to pattern mode.
+* `Button A` enter sample edit mode -- press a key to hear the sample preview. `Button A` switches back to pattern mode.

 ### Files